 *Some of the measures mentioned above will take effect when the Government’s Domestic Abuse Bill receives Royal Assent

 Women and girls must feel safe while walking our streets.
 That is why the Government have continued to take action.
-Our landmark Domestic Abuse Bill is on track to receive Royal Assent by the end of April, and this will transform our collective response to that abhorrent crime.
+Our landmark Domestic Abuse Act received Royal Assent in April 2021, transforming our collective response to that abhorrent crime.

 It builds on other measures that we have introduced, including the controlling or coercive behaviour offence and the domestic violence disclosure scheme, known as Clare’s law, which enables individuals to ask the police whether their partner has a violent or abusive past.
 We have also introduced new preventative tools and powers to tackle crimes including stalking, female genital mutilation and so-called upskirting, but we can never be complacent.

-That is why throughout the passage of the Domestic Abuse Bill, the Government have accepted amendments from Members from political parties across the House of Commons.
-The Bill now includes a new offence of non-fatal strangulation, outlaws threats to disclose intimate images and extends the controlling or coercive behaviour offence to cover post-separation abuse.
-This is in addition to the Bill’s existing measures, which include a new statutory definition of domestic abuse that recognises the many forms that abuse can take—psychological, physical, emotional, economic and sexual—and, of course, the impact of abuse on children, as well as new rules to prevent victims from having to go through the pain of being cross-examined by their abusers in family and civil courts.
+That is why throughout the passage of the Domestic Abuse Act, the Government accepted amendments from Members from political parties across the House of Commons.
+The Act now includes a new offence of non-fatal strangulation, outlaws threats to disclose intimate images and extends the controlling or coercive behaviour offence to cover post-separation abuse.
+This is in addition to the measures the Bill had already included, such as a new statutory definition of domestic abuse that recognises the many forms that abuse can take—psychological, physical, emotional, economic and sexual—and, of course, the impact of abuse on children, as well as new rules to prevent victims from having to go through the pain of being cross-examined by their abusers in family and civil courts.

-For any more information relating to the introduction of the Domestic Abuse Bill, please visit: https://www.gov.uk/government/collections/domestic-abuse-bill.
+For any more information relating to the Domestic Abuse Act, please visit: https://www.gov.uk/government/collections/domestic-abuse-bill.

-The Police, Crime, Sentencing and Courts Bill, will end the halfway release of those convicted for sexual offences such as rape.
+The Police, Crime, Sentencing and Courts Act ends the halfway release of those convicted for sexual offences such as rape.
 Instead, under our law, vile criminals responsible for these terrible crimes will spend at least two thirds of their time behind bars.

 Our new law will extend the scope of the Sexual Offences Act 2003 with regard to the abuse of positions of trust—something that predominantly affects young girls—and it will introduce Kay’s law, which will encourage the police to impose pre-charge bail with appropriate conditions where it is necessary and proportionate to do so.

-The Police, Crime, Sentencing and Courts Bill includes a number of measures to protect women from violent and sexual crime that have been campaigned for and warmly welcomed.
-The Government hope that the Bill will provide reassurance and additional protection for alleged victims in high harm cases such as domestic abuse.
+The Police, Crime, Sentencing and Courts Act includes a number of measures to protect women from violent and sexual crime that have been campaigned for and warmly welcomed.
+The Government hope that this will now provide reassurance and additional protection for alleged victims in high harm cases such as domestic abuse.

-For any more information relating to the Police, Crime, Sentencing and Courts Bill, please visit: https://www.gov.uk/government/collections/the-police-crime-sentencing-and-courts-bill.
+For any more information relating to the Police, Crime, Sentencing and Courts Act, please visit: https://www.gov.uk/government/collections/the-police-crime-sentencing-and-courts-bill.

 Help during the Pandemic